jayJs/jay-l10n/README.md

 ##API

 **translate(language)**
-Translates all elements with class "l10n" on the site.
+Translates all elements with "data-translate" set on the site.
 Run this on page load and again if the user switches language while being on site.
 ```
 translate("eng");
 ```

-**l(word)**
+**l("keyword")**
 Returns the translation according to current "language" variable.
 Use this when adding content dynamically.
 ```
 var language = "eng";
 $("#hello").empty().append( l("hello") );